 At the exhumation of Beethoven

 the disciples and the ghouls gathered to watch

 dank earth that smothered the master’s mortal

-remains shovelled aside: see
+remains shovelled aside: see it crazily

 piled on the graveside, gradually

 the emperor of music; did those assembled

 edge closer in hope to hear the gathering

 whisper of the hymn of joy, or step back